hazelcast/hazelcast-reference-manual/daux/docs/1300_Hazelcast_JCache/200_Setup_and_Configuration/200_Example_JCache_Application.md

 #### Setting up the JCache Entry Point

 In the next line, we ask the `CachingProvider` to return a `javax.cache.CacheManager`.
 This is the general application's entry point into JCache.
-The `CachingProvider` creates and manages named caches.
+The `CacheManager` creates and manages named caches.

 #### Configuring the Cache Before Creating It